Elyse Bennett: Club career

-Kansas City Current, 2022
+Kansas City Current

 The Kansas City Current selected Bennett with the club's first pick and the seventh pick overall of the 2022 NWSL Draft.
 After playing in both and scoring in one of Kansas City's preseason matches, Bennett signed her first professional contract with the Current.
 During the 2022 NWSL Challenge Cup, Bennett recorded four assists in her first six professional matches, including a two-assist match against the Chicago Red Stars that earned her an NWSL Player of the Week award.
 She scored her first professional goal on May 14, 2022, in a 2–2 draw with the Orlando Pride.

-OL Reign, 2023
+OL Reign

 On January 11, 2023, OL Reign traded $150,000 in allocation money to the Kansas City Current in exchange for Bennett.
 She made her debut for the Reign during the club's first match of the season, coming on as a substitute in a 1–0 defeat to the Washington Spirit.
 Bennett tallied her first goal with the Reign in a 4–1 victory over Angel City FC on May 27.
 In July 2023, Bennett was nominated for NWSL Player of the Week honors after scoring a goal and recording an assist against Racing Louisville FC.

 Midway through the year, the Reign extended Bennett's contract through the 2024 season, with an additional year option for the 2025 season.
 Bennett and the Reign eventually advanced to the NWSL playoffs, vanquishing Angel City FC and San Diego Wave FC before facing off against NJ/NY Gotham FC in the final.
 Bennett came on as a substitute in the game and was involved in a sequence resulting in opposing goalkeeper Mandy Haught receiving a red card.
 The Reign failed to score off of the ensuing free kick, and Gotham FC secured the title with a 2–1 win.

-San Diego Wave FC, 2024
+San Diego Wave

 On December 15, 2023, the Utah Royals selected Bennett with their first pick (second overall) in the 2024 NWSL Expansion Draft.
 Two days later, Utah traded Bennett to San Diego Wave FC for $40,000 in allocation money.
 She debuted for the Wave as part of the starting lineup that played against Gotham FC in the one-match NWSL Challenge Cup.
 The Wave won the game, 1–0, marking Bennett's first title with San Diego.
 At the end of the season, Bennett was out of contract with the Wave.
 The club later announced that Bennett would not be returning to San Diego and would instead be exploring opportunities as a free agent.
 Bennett departed from the Wave with 14 league appearances and 0 goals in her lone season in San Diego.

-Deportivo de La Coruña, 2025
+Deportivo de La Coruña

 Bennett signed with Spanish team Deportivo de La Coruña on February 3, 2025.
 She scored her first Deportivo goal in the team's penultimate match of the 2024–25 Liga F season, netting the equalizer that cemented Deportivo's place above the relegation line.